BasiaFusinska/katacoda-scenarios/tensorflow-getting-started/tensorflow-mnist-estimators/training.md

 `features, labels = input_fn(mnist.train)
 classifier.fit(x=features, y=labels, batch_size=100, steps=1000)`

 Depending on the complexity of the model, training will take some time.
 After it's finished you can use the model to check the accuracy against the test set.
+To do this we can use `evaluate` function.

 `features, labels = input_fn(mnist.test)
 test_accuracy = classifier.evaluate(x=features, y=labels, steps=1)["accuracy"]